Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Remove header function override to accommodate the same format as the set header function set
+Remove the header function override to accommodate the same format as the set header function set.

 ##### Parameters